-A business will not be considered a data broker for the purposes of the bill if the business collects and sells or licenses personal identifying information, but the collection and sale or licensing of personal identifying information is incidental to one or more of the following activities: developing or maintaining a third-party ecommerce or application platform; providing 411 directory assistance or directory information services on behalf of or as a function of a telecommunications carrier; providing publicly available information related to an individual's business or profession; or providing publicly available information via real-time or near real-time alert services for health or safety purposes.
+A business will not be considered a data broker for the purposes of the bill if the collection and sale or licensing of personal identifying information is incidental to one or more of the following activities conducted by the business: (1) developing or maintaining a third-party e-commerce or application platform; (2) providing 411 directory assistance or directory information services on behalf of or as a function of a telecommunications carrier; (3) providing publicly available information related to an individual's business or profession; or (4) providing publicly available information via real-time or near real-time alert services for health or safety purposes.
 A business that engages in these activities will still be considered a data broker for the purposes of the bill if the business collects and sells or licenses personal identifying information in any way that is not incidental to one or more of those activities.